Title: Living Digital Beings

-Prof. Edward A. Lee is the Robert S. Pepper Distinguished Professor Emeritus and Professor in the Graduate School in Electrical Engineering and Computer Science at UC Berkeley, where he has been on the faculty since 1986.
-From February through September 2018, he is also a part-time Visiting Professor at Mälardalen University in Sweden.
-He is the author of Plato and the Nerd – The Creative Partnership of Humans and Technology (MIT Press, Fall 2017), a number of textbooks and research monographs, and more than 300 papers and technical reports.
-Lee has delivered more than 170 keynote talks and other invited talks at venues worldwide and has graduated at least 35 PhD students.
+Edward A. Lee is Professor of the Graduate School in Electrical Engineering and Computer Sciences (EECS) at UC Berkeley, where he has been on the faculty since 1986.
+He is the author of eight books, including one for a general audience, and more than 300 papers and technical reports.
+Lee has delivered more than 180 keynote and other invited talks at venues worldwide and has graduated at least 35 PhD students.
 Professor Lee’s research group studies cyber-physical systems, which integrate physical dynamics with software and networks.
 His focus is on the use of deterministic models as a central part of the engineering toolkit for such systems.
 He is the director of iCyPhy, the Berkeley Industrial Cyber-Physical Systems Research Center and of the Berkeley Ptolemy project.
 From 2005-2008, he served as Chair of the EE Division and then Chair of the EECS Department at UC Berkeley.
 He has led the development of several influential open-source software packages, notably Ptolemy and its various spinoffs.
 He received his BS degree in 1979 from Yale University, with a double major in Computer Science and Engineering and Applied Science, an SM degree in EECS from MIT in 1981, and a Ph.D. in EECS from UC Berkeley in 1986.
 From 1979 to

 More information on Edward A. Lee can be found on his webpage.